 What are the components of a digital content strategy?

 Before we dive into how to create a digital content strategy, it’s helpful to think about what a content strategy includes.

 Business goals: Are you trying to increase brand awareness or conversion rates, optimize content to rank higher in search engines, or focus on lead generation?
 Your business goals will help determine what types of content you need and what metrics and key performance indicators (KPIs) you will use to measure success.

 Target audience and personas: Who are your potential customers, what are their needs and pain points, and where do those overlap with your business goals?
 Understanding your customer demographics and buyer personas will help ensure that each piece of content is relevant to the user.

 Contentful integrates with best-in-class tools for localization and personalization, making it easy to extend your content to global audiences.

 Content plan: What foundational content and supporting content do you need to support your goals?
 The content plan covers things like messaging guidelines, content journeys, target keywords, priority topics, how decisions about format are made, how content will be promoted, and what channels you want to prioritize.

 Content operations and workflows: How are you producing, managing and publishing content?
 Content operations define the workflows that take content from a new idea to a published piece of content.
 This can include editorial calendars, approval processes, campaign coordination, roles, permissions, and content governance.

-Contentful offers many features that streamline content operations, these include the Compose and Launch apps, which empower editors to manage content workflows, add SEO data, and schedule releases without relying on developers.
+Contentful offers many features that streamline content operations, these include the Compose and Launch capabilities, both part of our Studio app, which empower editors to manage content workflows, add SEO data, and schedule releases without relying on developers.

 Content infrastructure: What tools and technology do you need to support a digital-first content strategy?
 These include your content solution, localization and translation tools, PIMs, DAMs, personalization, analytics, tracking tools, and your content model.